iyxan23/Iyxan23.github.io/_tabs/about.md

 order: 4
 ---

 Hi all!
-I'm NurIhsan, or more commonly known throughout the internet (and communities) as iyxan23!
+I'm Nur Ihsan Al Ghifari, people IRL call me Ihsan but I'm more commonly known throughout the internet (and communities) as iyxan23!

 I'm a super passionate and very curious coder ever since I touched my first ever piece of technology, it was when I was about in my 3rd year of my elementary school (which is about 2017).